 Welcome to the Summer Work Page for AP Literature!

-Here is the best place to keep track of all you are required to do (and note the consequences of not doing it!).
-My goal is to give you a taste of the course before the fall, check your work ethic a bit, and to prepare you for the skills and tech-approach I use for the course.
+Here is the best place to keep track of all we are doing!
+My goal is to give you a taste of the course before the fall, set up and pilot our online community, check your work ethic a bit, and to prepare you for the skills and tech-approach we will use for the course.
 We actually begin our curriculum here, so what you learn will be relevant to us keeping the class on schedule as we get going in the fall.
 All work for the summer will count as scores in the first marking period report card.

 Getting Set Up